 Wild animals are released within a safe habitat, or sent to a Certified Rehabilitator.

-Information about animals adopted from the Shelter must be recorded on the computer record.
+Information about animals adopted from the Center must be recorded on the computer record.
 This includes the date of adoption and the name, address and telephone number of the adopter.
 A copy of medical records, such as vaccinations or deworming, will be sent with the individual adopting or rescue.

 Return to Owners